 The WFS MUST support GML 3 output format.
 Other formats MAY be supported.

-The MDS MUST offer a Web Map Service Version 1.3.0 [186].
+The MDS MUST offer a Web Map Service [186].
 The WMS MUST support the EPSG:4326 Coordinate Reference System (CRS) [187] and MAY support others for each layer it provides.
 The WMS MUST support a PNG output file format and MAY support others.
 The WMS MUST support at least 15 layers and MaxWidth and MaxHeight of at least 2048.
-The WMS must be capable of supporting every layer defined by the NENA Standard for GIS Data Model, NENA-STA-006.1-2018 [184], although the WMS may not be provisioned for every layer in every area it supports and thus MAY not be able to respond to a request for a layer for which it has no data.
+The WMS must be capable of supporting every layer defined by the NENA Standard for GIS Data Model, NENA-STA-006 [184], although the WMS may not be provisioned for every layer in every area it supports and thus MAY not be able to respond to a request for a layer for which it has no data.
 It MAY support other layers.
 The layer name MUST be the layer name as defined in the NENA Standard for NG9-1-1 GIS Data Model [184].

 To maintain a local copy of the MDS, the PSAP could obtain the SI feed to its data.
 It could also obtain SI feeds from the data provider of any neighboring MDS.